MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

     >    - Log the user out
     >    - Initiate the sign in flow again

-For example, a bot that can check a user's recent emails, using the Microsoft Graph API, requires an user token from an **Identity Provider**, in this case **Azure Active Directory**.
-At design time, the bot developer performs these 2 important steps:
+For example, a bot that can check a user's recent emails, using the Microsoft Graph API, requires a user token from an **Identity Provider**, in this case **Azure Active Directory**.
+At design time, the bot developer performs these two important steps:

 1. Registers an Azure Active Directory application, an Identity Provider, with the Bot Framework Token Service, via the Azure Portal.
 1. Configures an OAuth connection (named for example `GraphConnection`) for the bot.